-The Company uses the Black-Scholes option pricing model to determine the fair value of share-based payments granted under SFAS No. 123R.
-The Company uses judgment in determining the fair-value of the share-based payments on the date of grant using an option-pricing model with assumptions regarding a number of highly complex and subjective variables.
+The Company uses the Black-Scholes option pricing model to determine the fair value of share-based payments granted under SFAS No. 123R and the original SFAS No. 123.
+The Company uses judgment in determining the fair value of the share-based payments on the date of grant using an option-pricing model with assumptions regarding a number of highly complex and subjective variables.
 These variables include, but are not limited to, the expected life of the awards, the expected volatility over the term of the awards, the expected dividends of the awards, the risk-free interest rate of the awards and an estimate of the amount of awards that are expected to be forfeited.

-In applying the Black-Scholes methodology to the options granted during the three months ended September 30, 2005, the Company used the following assumptions:
+In applying the Black-Scholes methodology to the options granted during the three months and six months ended December 31, 2005 and 2004, the Company used the following assumptions: